 TTP offers deeper knowledge and more expertise than any of its competitors, and a new website design needed to convey that fact.
 Trust is essential in this industry, where repeat business is earned by sharing knowledge and recommending solutions.
 For most prospects, TTP’s website was the first time they interacted with the company.
 TTP hired B2B expert Windmill Strategy to transform the old site into a more compelling experience for prospects and convert visitors into customers.

-Seeing examples of so many cool manufacturing websites is inspiring, isn’t it?
+Seeing examples of so many cool industrial websites is inspiring, isn’t it?
 You might be finding yourself wondering how your business can have a site like that as soon as possible.
-We’ve got a surprise for you: all these sites were developed and designed by the team at Windmill Strategy.
+We’ve got a surprise for you: all of these sites were developed and designed by the team at Windmill Strategy.
 If you want to start things out with a free consultation, get in touch with our team today.
 We’d love to hear from you.